 Whereas:

-(1) Fossil Fuel Generation Factor is equal to 0.71.
+(1) Fossil Fuel-Generation Factor is equal to (AEPcoal+AEPpl+AEPpc+AEPng+AEPog)/Total AEP

+Where

+AEP = annual electrical production

+pl= petroleum liquids

+pc=petroleum coke

+ng= natural gas

+og = other gas

+All values are taken from Table 3.2.A of the EIA Electric Power Annual Report, which is updated on a periodic basis.
+DOE will on an annual basis calculate the Fossil Fuel Generation Factor and publish the result at the following web address: http://energy.gov/eere/femp/federal-energy-management-program

-(2) Proposed Building Site Electricity Consumption equals the estimated site electricity consumption of the proposed building calculated in accordance with the Performance Rating Method in Appendix G of ASHRAE 90.1-2007 (incorporated by reference; see §433.3) measured in kilowatt hours per year (kWh/yr).
+(2) Proposed Building Site Electricity Consumption equals the estimated site electricity consumption of the proposed building calculated in accordance with the Performance Rating Method in Appendix G of ASHRAE 90.1-2010 (incorporated by reference; see §433.3) measured in kilowatt hours per year (kWh/yr).